ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 server.listen()
 ```

 That’s all.
-Start your new WebSocket server:
+Start the script with:

 ```bash
 node ./index.js
 ```

 This should output something like “Listening on ws://127.0.0.1:1234”.
-If you go back to your tiptap editor and hit reload, it should connect to the WebSocket server and changes should be in sync with all other clients.
+If you go back to your tiptap editor and hit reload, it should connect to the WebSocket server and changes should sync with all other clients.
 Amazing, isn’t it?

 ### Add cursors
 If you want to enable users to see the cursor and text selections of each other, add the [`CollaborationCursor`](/api/extensions/collaboration-cursor) extension.